trstlabs/intento/docs/modules/index.md

 # Introduction

-Trustless Hub uses a number of custom modules.
+Intento uses a number of custom modules.

 ## List of Modules